-Training, Technical Assistance, & Consultation
+Training, Technical Assistance & Consultation

-Training and Consultation (TaC): Opening
+Training and Consultation (TaC)

-TaC provides relevant training for school staff and parents that improves skills in serving students with disabilities.
+TaC provides relevant training for school staff and families that improves skills in serving students with disabilities.
 Inservice is usually based upon data received from annual needs assessment and requirements that arise from the IEP process.
 The TaC staff helps support and organize relevant inservice training such as Access to the Core Curriculum and Progress Monitoring.

 Collaboration involves sharing resources and information, setting common goals, and working together.
 Collaboration is the glue that holds the TaC components together.
 A main objective of TaC is to offer opportunities for members of the educational community and families to work together for a common cause, namely improving services to students with disabilities.